fabric/fabric/doc/site/user_guide.md

 These operations are the bread and butter of remote deployment in Fabric.
 But before we can use them, we need to tell Fabric which hosts to connect to.
 We do this by setting the `fab_hosts` variable with the `set` operation, to a list of strings that are our host names.
-We can also to specify the user we want to log into these hosts with by setting the `fab_user` variable.
+We can also specify the user we want to log into these hosts with by setting the `fab_user` variable.
 By default, Fabric will log in with the username of your current local user - which is perfectly fine in this example, so we'll leave that variable out.

 Try changing your `fabfile` so it looks like this: